kylekaracadag/Stocks-Prediction/README.md

 ### Files:
 - LSTM_Model.ipynb: The main notebook for our project.
 The model that was used to make predictions that can be found in Data_Visualization.ipynb or [Results](#Results).<br>
-- Data_Visualization.ipynb: This file is used to visualize both the actual data and predicted data in line chart and candle stick forms.<br>
+- Data_Visualization.ipynb: This file is used to visualize both the actual data and predicted data in line chart and candle stick forms.
+The candle stick charts do not get displayed if the file is opened from GitHub but the screenshots are posted in "Results".
+Developers can also choose to manually run the file for a more detailed chart.<br>
 - ARIMA_Model.ipynb: The ARIMA model we implemented using Python to make predictions on the Open/Close price.<br>
 - dataset.ipynb: Program that is used to extract datasets from yfinance given a specific time frame.
 The dataset is updated every week and posted to Datasets/MSFT_2023-01-13.csv .
 The dataset consists of Open/Close/High/Low prices for every minute as well as the corresponding date time from 2023-01-13 to today. <br>
 - requirements.txt: Text file that contains all the required libraries for this project.<br>